 The Texas Snowbell.
 Painting this specimen allowed me to meet an exceptional man, David Bamberger.
 If you look on his website (http://www.bambergerranch.org/) you will get a look at the scope of what this now 95 year old man has done.
 This species is endangered and he has made it his mission to "de-list it".
 The specimen I painted was on his ranch and over the 2+ years recording the cycles of this plant, we have become friends.

 What do you hope to communicate through your aesthetic?

 That we really see our beautiful earth down to the smallest plant and that I inspire others to do everything we can to protect it.
-In 2022 I want to represent more of the endangered plants of Texas through my art and give them a voice.
+In 2022 and 2023 I am representing all the endangered plants of Texas through my art and giving them a voice.

 How would others describe your work?

 At first I thought I should change and be "more bold" but just look at the subject.
 They may be wild, but their very existence is in delicate balance and some are so ethereal that the bloom only lasts a day.

 When I started to document rare and endangered species, like it or not, I found myself educating the public and in turn I developed a stronger sense of environmental responsibility.
 Now I love combining my art with conservation awareness and sharing my love of nature.
 I started a blog “Endangered and Not So Much” to also showcase other artists that do the same.

 What are the other items in your life that you would like to share?

 I used to be a wedding co-ordinator.
 I’m a certified aromatherapist.
 My husband and I built with our two hands (yes, hammer and nail) an off the grid cabin in the San Luis Valley CO mountains when we had our Spa business there, called Mineral Hot Springs.
 I now share a home art studio called SummmerFish Studios with my husband Victor Summers who is a woodworker and sculptor.